Handel Great SuitesJanuary 2017

 |Erin recording on the 1773 Kirckman|

 Three recording days were allocated from Monday January 30 in Goossens with star ABC Classics engineer and producer Virginia Read.
-Hamish Lane took some wonderful stills during the sessions which now grace this page, along with links to a few videos he shot including a short interview with me discussing the instrument and the project.
+Hamish Lane took some wonderful stills during the sessions which now grace this page, along with links to a few videos he shot including a " TITLE="Carey Beebe discussing the 1773 Kirckman harpsichord: 3 minute 38 second YouTube movie."
+TARGET="_blank">short interview with me discussing the instrument and the project.
 Late January was a busy period because Nigel Kennedy was also in full flight with his electric Four Seasons program: Nathan had to fly to Melbourne to cover the two performances there using my 2003 Ruckers Double there while I remained in Sydney to tend the Kirckman.

 Production was completed, and Erin’s debut solo album was released on August 18 2017 on the ABC Classics label, where it can be purchased.
-(You can sample each of the tracks for free on iTunes or Spotify.)
+The album is available on all online music services, or you can sample each of the tracks for free on iTunes or Spotify.

 Many harpsichord recordings are sadly not great representations of the instrument used, let alone prove good ambassadors for those who might be discovering the harpsichord for the first time.
 I’m completely satisfied by the trouble taken by all involved to bring this project to successful fruition.
 It was a pleasure to work with Erin, who I’ve known since before he entered the Sydney Conservatorium to begin his BMus degree.
 The sound of the two-hundred and forty-four year-old instrument captured by Virginia in my opinion is magnificent, neither too closely nor too distantly miked.
+For technical boffins, the recording setup can be seen in one of the pictures below: The higher pair of microphones in the picture are Sennheiser MKH 20 omnidirectional condensers and the lower pair are Sennheiser MKH 40 cardioid condensers.
 The resonance you hear is entirely natural and comes from within the instrument itself: No artificial reverb was added.
 This richness of tone is particularly noticeable when just a single 8´ is playing, as Erin uses in Babell’s keyboard transcription of Lascia ch‘io pianga, and is caused by the dampers being open cut, allowing all the strings of the unused choirs freedom to resonate.

 This landmark recording was launched on Monday October 2 in the Tallis Wing of the Melbourne Conservatorium, with wine, cheese and a brief presentation by Erin and myself.
 You can read more about our collaboration—-and how that fed into this recording—in a Melbourne University Precinct article titled “Reassessing Handel with the help of a restored 1773 Kirckman harpsichord”.